This Portuguese Tomato Rice was inspired by my recent trip to Lisbon where I ate a delicious dish called arroz malandrinho.

 - Salt + pepper, to taste

-Heat up olive oil in a large saucepan
+- Heat the oil in a large saucepan